Configuring authentication

 - The certification authority has not been deployed on users' workstations,

-- The certificate's CN does not match the firewall address that will be used for connections to the SSL VPN.
+- The certificate's CN does not match the firewall address that is used for connections to the SSL VPN.

-During the initial connection to the SSL VPN, affected users will then see a window appear, indicating that the certificate is not trusted.
-They will then need to indicate that the certificate is trusted in order to log in.
+Each user will then need to indicate that they trust the certificate order to log in.
 Although this message does not prevent users from proceeding, we recommend explaining to your users when they should or should not expect to see it.
+For example, this message will appear if you are using the self-signed certificate that was created when the SNS firewall was initialized, and which the firewall presents by default.